BenoitDuffez/FormBundle/README.md

 The bundle provide 6 FormTypes designed to automate some common tasks :
 -----------------------------------------------------------------------

+- ***ExtensibleChoiceType*** : Extension for the built-in ChoiceType

+    Choice type which starts with an empty HTML select and accept each submitted choice which has be added on the client side.

+    - **Configuration** : Insert %alsatian_form.parameters.extensible_choice.attr_class% as class for the HTML select.
+    - **Options** : 'route' and 'route_params' to render a data-ajax--url tag in the HTML select.

+- ***ExtensibleEntityType*** : Extension for the built-in EntityType

+    Entity type type which starts with an empty HTML select and accept each existing entity which has be added on the client side.

+    - **Configuration** : Insert %alsatian_form.parameters.extensible_entity.attr_class% as class for the HTML select.
+    - **Options** : 'route' and 'route_params' to render a data-ajax--url tag in the HTML select.

+- ***ExtensibleDocumentType*** : Extension for the built-in DocumentType

+    Document type which starts with an empty HTML select and accept each existing document which has be added on the client side.

+    - **Configuration** : Insert %alsatian_form.parameters.extensible_document.attr_class% as class for the HTML select.
+    - **Options** : 'route' and 'route_params' to render a data-ajax--url tag in the HTML select.

 - ***AutocompleteType*** : Extension for the built-in TextType

+    Text type allowing to add some html attributes to expose ajax route for autocompletion.

     - **Configuration** : Insert %alsatian_form.parameters.autocomplete.attr_class% as class for the HTML input.
     - **Options** : 'route' and 'route_params' to render a data-ajax--url tag in the HTML input.

 - ***DatepickerType*** : Extension for the built-in DateType

-    - **Automatic** : Sets the date pattern with \IntlDateFormatter::SHORT and renders it as 'pattern' attribute in the HTML input.
+    Date type where the date pattern is rendered as 'pattern' attribute in the HTML input (Using \IntlDateFormatter::SHORT).

     - **Configuration** : Insert %alsatian_form.parameters.date_picker.attr_class% as class for the HTML input.

 - ***DateTimepickerType*** : Extension for the built-in DateTimeType

-    - **Automatic** : Sets the date pattern with \IntlDateFormatter::SHORT and renders it as 'pattern' attribute in the HTML input.
+    DateTime type where the date pattern is rendered as 'pattern' attribute in the HTML input (Using \IntlDateFormatter::SHORT).

     - **Configuration** : Insert %alsatian_form.parameters.datetime_picker.attr_class% as class for the HTML input.

-- ***ExtensibleChoiceType*** : Extension for the built-in ChoiceType

-    - **Automatic** : Starts with an empty HTML select and accept each submitted choice which has be added on the client side.
-    - **Configuration** : Insert %alsatian_form.parameters.extensible_choice.attr_class% as class for the HTML select.
-    - **Options** : 'route' and 'route_params' to render a data-ajax--url tag in the HTML select.

-- ***ExtensibleDocumentType*** : Extension for the built-in DocumentType

-    - **Automatic** : Starts with an empty HTML select and accept each valid document which has be added on the client side.
-    - **Configuration** : Insert %alsatian_form.parameters.extensible_document.attr_class% as class for the HTML select.
-    - **Options** : 'route' and 'route_params' to render a data-ajax--url tag in the HTML select.

-- ***ExtensibleEntityType*** : Extension for the built-in EntityType

-    - **Automatic** : Starts with an empty HTML select and accept each valid entity which has be added on the client side.
-    - **Configuration** : Insert %alsatian_form.parameters.extensible_entity.attr_class% as class for the HTML select.
-    - **Options** : 'route' and 'route_params' to render a data-ajax--url tag in the HTML select.

 Installation
 ============